Music

 MUS 101 World Music (4 Credits)

-Music may not be a "universal language," but it is a universal phenomenon; every culture has something that we recognize as music.
-This course introduces you to a number of musical systems traditional, classical and popular--from around the world and uses case studies to explore the complex relationships between music and culture.
-By engaging with music analytically, as musicologists (paying attention to the sounds you hear) and ethnographically, as anthropologists (paying attention to the cultural context), you learn basic principles that enhance your understanding of music globally speaking.
+Music may not be a "universal language," but it is a universal phenomenon; every culture has something that is recognized as music.
+This course introduce a number of musical systems--traditional, classical and popular--from around the world and uses case studies to explore the complex relationships between music and culture.
+By engaging with music analytically, as musicologists (paying attention to the sounds heard) and ethnographically, as anthropologists (paying attention to the cultural context), students learn basic principles that enhance their understanding of music globally speaking.
 No prerequisites. {A}{S}

 MUS 102 Making Music History (4 Credits)

 This class is an introduction to music history that combines a close study of music from the Western classical tradition with research methodology and an orientation to the discipline of musicology.
 Organized by genres and concepts, the class looks at classical music as both a repertoire and an object of cultural study.
-In addition to covering a range of works, we will address their production, performance and reception through a study of their social and political context, and raise questions of power, representation and patronage.
-We will also examine our own ideas about the role of the artist, what it means to be a musician and the social future of this music.
-Students will have the chance to do original research on a piece or topic of their choice and will get a foundation in the College’s scholarly resources, especially the holdings at Josten Library and Special Collections. {A}{H}
+In addition to covering a range of works, the course addresses their production, performance and reception through a study of their social and political context, and raises questions of power, representation and patronage.
+Students also examine their own ideas about the role of the artist, what it means to be a musician and the social future of this music.
+Students have the chance to do original research on a piece or topic of their choice and get a foundation in the College’s scholarly resources, especially the holdings at Josten Library and Special Collections. {A}{H}

 Fall